oracle/docker-images/OracleWebCenterSites/README.md

    $ docker rm –f <container_id>
 ```
 ##### 15. How do I see all the images?
-To see all the images on Docker host:
+To see all the images on host:
 ```
    $ docker images
 ```